rhit-Anar/ESP-IDF-Setup-Guide/README.md

    5. After downloading you would see path.
 For an example: **C:\Espressif\frameworks\esp-idf-v5.4.3**
    6. Make sure you have **export.ps1** file in your path such as: C:\Espressif\frameworks\esp-idf-v5.4.3 **look for => export.ps1**.
 > [!NOTE]
 > AT THIS POINT YOU HAVE  SUCCESSFULLY DOWNLOADED THE ESP-IDF TOOL.
-IN SECTION 3, IT SHOWS HOW TO RUN YOUR CODE FROM POWER SHELL.
+IN SECTION 4, IT SHOWS  HOW TO BUILD AND FLASH YOUR CODE FROM POWERSHELL.

-## 3. HOW TO BUILD AND FLASH YOUR CODE FROM POWERSHELL
+## 4. BRIDGE CONNECTING BETWEEEN POWERSHELL AND IDF TOOL.
 > [!IMPORTANT]
-> ALWAYS DO THIS BEFORE USE IDF TOOL!!! **When you open a new terminal**.
+> ALWAYS DO THIS WHEN YOU OPEN A NEW TERMINAL!
    1. Open PowerShell on your computer.
-   3. **When you open a new terminal**
+   3. When you open a new terminal[^1].
       - Navigate to path below on your powershell to set up the connection to **IDF** tool. **If you have downloaded different version, please change the version number below**.
          ```
          cd C:\Espressif\frameworks\esp-idf-v5.4.3